Many are popular, but few can compete with Florida State’s Sod Cemetery.

 The importance of this tradition is remembering and honoring some of the most important and difficult games in the program’s history.
 The team captains explain this to the team during practice before any Sod Game.

-In the program’s football history, there are 105 games that are a member of FSU’s cemetery.
+In the program’s football history, there are 105 games that are a member of FSU’s cemetery, as of 2017.